Judahesses/Mod-2-Project/Project2/README.md

-# Analyzing and Visualizing School Shootings
+# Analyzing and Visualizing School Shootings Since 1970
   By Lois Rosenbloom and Judah Esses

 Packages & Libraries: